-G 9.4.7.1 The management responsible for occupational health and safety, personnel responsible for monitoring employees' health and the employees' representative(s) with responsibility for occupational health and safety shall be invited to attend the closing meeting.
+G 9.4.7.1 The organization representative shall be requested to invite the management legally responsible for occupational health and safety, personnel responsible for monitoring employees' health and the employees' representative(s) with responsibility for occupational health and safety to attend the closing meeting.
+Justification in case of absence shall be recorded.

-9.5 Certification decision
+9.5 Certification Decision

-9.6 Maintaining certification
+9.6 Maintaining Certification

-G 9.6.4.2 Independently from the involvement of the responsible regulatory authority, a special audit may be necessary in the event that the certification body becomes aware that there has been a serious incident related to occupational health and safety, for example, a serious accident, or a breach of regulation, in order to investigate if the management system has not been compromised and did function effectively.
-The certification body shall document the outcome of its investigation.
+G 9.6.4.2 Independently from the involvement of the competent regulatory authority, a special audit may be necessary in the event that the Certification Body becomes aware that there has been a serious incident related to occupational health and safety, for example, a serious accident, or a serious breach of regulation, in order to investigate if the management system has not been compromised and did function effectively.
+The Certification Body shall document the outcome of its investigation.

-G 9.6.5.2 Information on incidents such as a serious accident, or a breach of regulation necessitating the involvement of the appropriate regulatory authority, provided by the certified client (see G 8.5.3) or directly gathered by the audit team during the special audit,(G 9.6.4.2) shall provide grounds for the certification body to decide on the actions to be taken, including a suspension or withdrawal of the certification, in case it can be demonstrated that the system seriously failed to meet the OH&S certification requirements.
+G 9.6.5.2 Information on incidents such as a serious accident, or a serious breach of regulation necessitating the involvement of the competent regulatory authority, provided by the certified client (see G 8.5.3) or directly gathered by the audit team during the special audit, (G 9.6.4.2) shall provide grounds for the Certification Body to decide on the actions to be taken, including a suspension or withdrawal of the certification, in cases where it can be demonstrated that the system seriously failed to meet the OH&S certification requirements.
+Such requirements shall be part of the contractual agreements between the CAB and the organization.